-Sittwe’s main importance for tourists lies in the fact that it is the starting point for a boat journey on the Kaladan River to the ancient capital and important archaeological site of Mrauk U. Most of the sites in Mrauk U date back to the 15th and 16th centuries, such as Shittaung Pagoda, which was built by King Minbin in 1535 and remains the main attraction for visitors.
+Sittwe’s main importance for tourists lies in the fact that it is the starting point for a boat journey on the Kaladan River to the ancient capital and important archaeological site of Mrauk U. Viewpoint, or more popularly known as Point is perhaps the most well-known attraction in Sittwe.
+It is at the end of the Strand Road and looks out into the Bay of Bengal and the mouth of the Kaladan River.
+Most of the sites in Mrauk U date back to the 15th and 16th centuries, such as Shittaung Pagoda, which was built by King Minbin in 1535 and remains the main attraction for visitors.
 As well as a host of other pagodas, the ruins of the royal palace and the remains of the city walls are worthwhile sightseeing points.

 Other Popular Tourist Destinations

 Thanlyin is situated at the confluence of the Yangon and Bago Rivers.
 To the south of…View Detail